nhawkins10/moto-blog/_posts/2015-12-12-Cleaning-fuel-tank.markdown

 - item:
     link: 4.JPG
     comment: I let the tank soak for a couple more days before I emptied it out again.
 It looks a lot better now.
+- item:
+    link: 5.JPG
+    comment: I had to remove the petcock and clean it out as well.
+There was rust and sludge built up on the filter inside.
+I wiped out the inside with q-tips and rinsed the filter screen out and it allowed fuel to flow so much better after that.
+This is what the inside looked like after I cleaned it.
 ---